Out-of-Distribution Semantic Occupancy Prediction: Introduction

-To bridge this critical gap, we introduce the task of Out-of-Distribution Semantic Occupancy Prediction.
-However, a key challenge in this domain is the scarcity of datasets annotated for both semantic occupancy and OoD anomalies, hindering robust model development.
-To address this, we propose a \textit{Synthetic Anomaly Integration Pipeline} that injects diverse anomalies into existing datasets while preserving realistic spatial and occlusion patterns.
-This pipeline enables the creation of two novel datasets comprising $26$ distinct categories of anomalies, where anomaly annotations encompass a diverse range of unforeseen hazards, facilitating comprehensive evaluation of OoD detection in 3D scene understanding.
-Building upon our newly proposed datasets for out-of-distribution detection in semantic occupancy prediction, we introduce OccOoD, the first unified framework that seamlessly integrates OoD detection into 3D semantic occupancy prediction.
+To bridge this critical gap, we introduce the task of Out-of-Distribution Semantic Occupancy Prediction, aiming to advance semantic scene understanding by integrating 3D occupancy prediction with OoD detection.
+However, the lack of datasets annotated for both semantic occupancy and OoD objects hinders robust model development.
+To address this, we propose a \textit{Realistic Anomaly Augmentation} that injects diverse anomalies into existing datasets, preserving realistic spatial and occlusion patterns.
+This pipeline enables the creation of two novel datasets, VAA-KITTI and VAA-KITTI-360, comprising $26$ distinct categories of anomalies, where anomaly annotations encompass a diverse range of unforeseen hazards, facilitating comprehensive evaluation of OoD detection in 3D scene understanding.
+To explore real-world generalization, we further contribute VAA-STU, a real-world anomaly dataset for evaluation purposes.

-OccOoD incorporates several key innovations to enhance anomaly detection in complex environments.
-First, existing methods~\cite{mei2024camera,li2023voxformer} rely on a single-voxel representation, which limits the effectiveness of OoD detection.
-To address this, we propose a Voxel-BEV Progressive Fusion strategy, which integrates voxel-based and Bird’s-Eye-View (BEV) representations.
-BEV enhances global scene understanding, enabling improved occupancy prediction and robust OoD detection.
-Second, we introduce a dedicated OoD detection mechanism leveraging entropy and cosine similarity, enabling effective identification of anomalies in dynamic and unstructured scenes.
-Finally, to ensure comprehensive evaluation, we conduct extensive OoD detection experiments on the newly proposed datasets and verify our occupancy prediction performance based on public benchmarks.
-The experimental results show that OccOoD achieves AuROC scores of $65.91\%$ and $67.34\%$ on the two proposed datasets, respectively, and attains mIoU scores of $15.85\%$ and $18.37\%$ on SemanticKITTI~\cite{behley2019semantickitti}, and KITTI-360~\cite{li2024sscbench}, respectively.
-These results collectively establish OccOoD as a robust and scalable solution for addressing OoD challenges in 3D semantic occupancy prediction.
+Building upon our newly proposed datasets, we introduce OccOoD, the first unified framework that seamlessly unifies semantic occupancy prediction with OoD detection.
+First, we propose Cross-Space Semantic Refinement (CSSR), which refines semantic predictions by integrating complementary voxel and BEV features, where BEV provides enhanced global context to supplement local voxel representations, thereby improving both occupancy prediction robustness and OoD detection effectiveness.
+Second, we introduce an OoD detection mechanism leveraging entropy and cosine similarity, enabling effective identification of anomalies in dynamic, unstructured scenes.
+Furthermore, to ensure comprehensive and realistic evaluation, we conduct extensive OoD detection experiments on the newly proposed datasets and validate on the real-world VAA-STU dataset, while evaluating occupancy prediction on public benchmarks.
+Experimental results show that OccOoD achieves AuROC scores of $65.50\%$ and $47.90\%$ on the proposed datasets, $65.37\%$ on VAA-STU, and mIoU scores of $16.80\%$ and $18.37\%$ on SemanticKITTI~\cite{behley2019semantickitti} and SSCBench-KITTI-360~\cite{li2024sscbench}, respectively.
+These results collectively establish OccOoD as a robust solution for addressing OoD challenges in 3D semantic occupancy prediction, demonstrating generalization to real-world environments.